Matt Gutman: ABC News

-Books

-His first book, The Boys in the Cave, tells the story of the rescue of 13 Thai boys and their coach from the Tham Luang cave in July 2018.
-It was published in November 2018.
-It has been translated into six languages.

-His second book, No Time to Panic chronicles Gutman's undisclosed 20-year battle with panic attacks.
-The book received early praise from Publishers Weekly: "Enlightening...
-Gutman's up-close dispatches from his 'circuitous road toward healing' are self-aware, sharp, and vulnerable.
-Anxiety sufferers should take note."
-And also from Kirkus Reviews: "Insightful...
-Both warm and candid, this book is sure to offer helpful doses of hope, humor, and wisdom."
+CBS News

+On December 9, 2025, CBS News announced that Gutman would be joining the network as chief correspondent on January 5, 2026, to be based in Los Angeles.
+He also serves as lead correspondent for 48 Hours and is a contributor for 60 Minutes, in addition to being a relief anchor for flagship broadcasts.
+He is considered the first major hire by CBS News' first editor-in-chief, Bari Weiss.
+Since then Gutman has covered the arrest of Venezuelan leader Nicolas Maduro, the immigration crackdown in Minneapolis and the war with Iran for the network.

 Suspension and return

-In January 2020, Gutman was suspended for a month by ABC News for incorrectly reporting that, during the death of Kobe Bryant in the 2020 Calabasas helicopter crash, all four of Bryant's children had died when only Bryant's 13-year-old daughter Gianna, "Gigi", was on board the helicopter and perished in the crash.
+In January 2020, Gutman in a live special report broadcast minutes after the helicopter in which Kobe Bryant was traveling crashed, was suspended for a month by ABC News for incorrectly reporting that, during the death of Kobe Bryant in the 2020 Calabasas helicopter crash, all four of Bryant's children had died when only Bryant's 13-year-old daughter Gianna, "Gigi", was on board the helicopter and perished in the crash.
 Gutman's book indicates that experience served as a jumping off point "for a personal journey into the science and treatment of panic attacks," which his book says he has suffered for decades.

 That February, Gutman resumed reporting for ABC and appeared on the network's shows.
-Later in the year, on October 23, 2020, his work appeared in an episode of 20/20 entitled "The Perfect Liar," a documentary about wrongful conviction, in which he interviewed jailhouse informant Paul Skalnik and deathrow inmate James Dailey.
+Later in the year, on October 23, 2020, his work appeared in an episode of 20/20 entitled "The Perfect Liar," a documentary about wrongful conviction, in which he interviewed jailhouse informant Paul Skalnik and death row inmate James Dailey.

-In February 2021, Gutman was again suspended from ABC News for a short time for violating Disney COVID-19 policies after visiting a Los Angeles hospital for newsgathering purposes without the advanced permission of ABC News management.
+In February 2021, Gutman was again suspended from ABC News for a short time for violating Disney COVID-19 policies for reporting in a Los Angeles-area hospital for newsgathering purposes.
+Despite being invited into the hospital by its CEO and medical staff, Gutman had not received the advance permission of ABC News management.